VOPE: Revisiting Hallucination of Vision-Language Models in Voluntary Imagination Task: Contrastive Decoding for Expression Control

-The principle of contrastive decoding is to construct two probability distributions by imposing different input conditions, then use their difference as a guiding signal so that the model’s final output distribution is driven to align more closely with one of them.
+In this section, we provide the implementation details and additional results for our expression-control analysis.
+Specifically, we employ contrastive decoding to investigate whether explicitly manipulating a model's expressive tendency (measured by $Exp$) impacts its underlying hallucination rates ($Hal\text{-}D$ and $Hal\text{-}I$).

-Here, we adapt this method and follow part of the implementations in VCD \cite{VCD_2024}, using the contrasts between the model's output probabilities under the writing prompt and the captioning prompt to adjust the model’s expressive tendency.
-The probability distribution for generating a new token is computed as follows:
+Contrastive decoding typically operates by contrasting the output probability distributions under different input conditions.
+Building upon the formulation in VCD \cite{VCD_2024}, we contrast the model's logits under a voluntary imagination prompt (e.g., story writing) against those from a factual description prompt (e.g., image captioning).
+This difference serves as a guiding signal to explicitly modulate the model's propensity to imagine.
+The modified probability distribution for generating a new token is computed as follows:

-where $v$ denotes the visual input, $x_w$ denotes the prompt for the writing task, $x_c$ denotes the prompt for the captioning task, $y$ denotes the output token, $\text{logit}_\theta$ represents the output logits produced by the model, and $p_{cd}$ refers to the probability distribution after applying contrastive decoding.
-The hyperparameter $\alpha$ is introduced to control both the direction and magnitude of the contrastive decoding adjustment.
-When $\alpha<0$, the model’s output distribution shifts toward the captioning task, resulting in a decrease in expressive tendency.
-When $\alpha>0$, the output probability distribution is further strengthened toward the direction of writing task, leading to an increase in expressive tendency.
+where $v$ is the visual input, $x_w$ and $x_c$ denote the prompts for the writing and captioning tasks respectively, $y$ is the target token, and $\text{logit}_\theta$ represents the original model logits.

+The hyperparameter $\alpha$ controls both the direction and magnitude of the contrastive adjustment.
+When $\alpha < 0$, the output distribution shifts toward the factual captioning task, resulting in a decreased expressive tendency.
+Conversely, when $\alpha > 0$, the distribution is pushed further away from the factual baseline, encouraging a higher expressive tendency.

+As demonstrated in \cref{tab:expression}, varying $\alpha$ successfully and substantially alters the models' expressive tendency $Exp$.
+However, despite these significant shifts in generation style, both the factual ($Hal\text{-}D$) and imagination-based ($Hal\text{-}I$) hallucination rates remain notably stable.
+This finding is critical: it demonstrates that the severe hallucination behavior observed in voluntary imagination is not simply a byproduct of the model "talking too much" or being overly expressive.
+Instead, it reaffirms our main-text conclusion that voluntary imagination suffers from a fundamental deficiency in internal visual grounding, which cannot be resolved by merely adjusting response-level expression.